MircoM99/electronics/Test Stand/README.md

 ## Contributions
-ARCHIE gerber files are available in the [hardware directrory](https://github.com/thrust-team/electronics/tree/main/Test%20Stand/Hardware/Test%20Stand%20PCB) of this repository along side the footprints and schematic symbols used.
+ARCHIE's gerber files are available in the [hardware directrory](https://github.com/thrust-team/electronics/tree/main/Test%20Stand/Hardware/Test%20Stand%20PCB) of this repository along side the footprints and schematic symbols used.
 All the development has been made using the open source software [Kicad](https://kicad.org/)

 Jacopo Irone
 THRUST Team